miratcan/qhonuskan-votes/README.markdown

 Easy to use reddit like voting system for django models.

+## Features

+1. Does not use GenericForeignKeys (which irritates me when making queries)
+1. Has vote_buttons_for templatetag, that generates html code for your object for vote buttons.
+1. Has, default_buttons.css which gives a shape your buttons as default, but you can override.
+1. Has, voting_script template tag, it generates javascript code to make ajax requests for voting.
+Automatically finds qhonuskan_votes views.
+1. voting_script tag also renders overridable show_not_authenticated_error
+   function, so you can use your own error windows (jquery-ui etc.) via overriding it.
+1. Default buttons are pure css, there is no images.
+So it's lite.

 ## How to use it?

 ### Append it to your models